sinch/ios-proximity-tutorial/readme.md

 	}

 ```
 I chose to put the logic within the viewWillAppear method as it’s a given that the method will execute.
-Delegates are very important and it’s important to be familiar with them prior to starting the implementation of parse into our project later on in the tutorial.
+Delegates are very important and it’s important to be familiar with them prior to starting the implementation of sinch into our project later on in the tutorial.

 Now go ahead and do the same in the signup view controller, keep in mind that there's four text field's that need to have their delegates set.